-- a. highlight the importance and public service and public interest value of the Internet in cultural policy making; - b. strengthen the presence of creators and providers of cultural content on the Internet to help them engage with citizens and facilitate access to cultural content; - c. support the providers of cultural infrastructures in their efforts to promote digital cocreation and co-production, mindful of the need to protect intellectual property; - d. develop the provision of materials of libraries and archives on the Internet in particular to promote and facilitate the search for diverse and pluralistic information and knowledge; - e. promote and facilitate the use of open source tools, commons and related open working methodologies for cultural and research activities by citizens and by public sector and public service actors and institutions; - f. highlight the crucial role of culture and education in debates on the regulation of private digital platforms; - g. encourage independent actors to provide citizens with reliable platforms for checking the source, validity and authorship of digital content of uncertain origins;
+- a. highlight the public interest value of the Internet in cultural policy making; - b. strengthen the presence of public providers of cultural content on the Internet to help them engage with citizens and facilitate access to cultural content; - c. support the providers of existing public cultural infrastructures in their efforts to promote digital co-creation and co-production, mindful of the need to protect intellectual property; - d. develop the provision of materials of public libraries and archives on the Internet in particular to promote and facilitate the search for diverse and pluralistic information and knowledge; - e. promote and facilitate the use of open source tools, commons, shareware and related working methodologies for cultural and research activities by citizens and by public sector and public service actors and institutions; - f. highlight the crucial role of culture and education in debates on the regulation of private digital platforms; - g. support the setting up of an independent observatory to monitor Internet content, including cultural content, to provide citizens with a reliable platform for checking the source, validity and authorship of information and digital productions;